Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 From the 3rd

-Disciplines/teachings: History – Plastic arts – Letters – Moral and civic education
+Disciplines/courses: History – Visual arts – Literature – Moral and civic education

-• Jewish Resistances: save, fight, witness – CNRD
+• Jewish Resistance: saving, fighting, witnessing – CNRD

 From the 3rd – From January 2025

-Collecting documents, making a fake identity card, transmitting valuable information or taking up arms attests to the diversity of acts of resistance during war.
-Thanks to the study of archives and individual testimonies, the students highlight the different forms of engagement of these Jewish women and men in the face of the Holocaust.
+Collecting documents, making a fake identity card, transmitting valuable information or taking up arms attests to the diversity of acts of resistance during the war.
+Through the study of archives and individual testimonies, students highlight the different forms of engagement of these Jewish women and men in the face of the Holocaust.

-• Women in the Resistance: the first engaged – CNRD
+• Women in the Resistance: the first to be committed – CNRD

 From the 3rd

 Liaison officer, summoner of escapees or Jewish children, doctor... women played an essential role in the Resistance.
-Yet, in Memory and History, their actions were long neglected, as the image of the resistant-fighter was first imposed.
-By endeavouring to describe the itineraries and actions of five figures of resistance fighters, the students also initiate themselves into historical research, by reconstituting the journeys of heroic women, engaged in one way or another from 1940-1941.
+Yet, in memory and history, their actions were long neglected, as the image of the resistant-combatant was first imposed.
+By focusing on describing the itineraries and actions of five figures of resistance fighters, students are also introduced to historical research, by reconstructing the journeys of heroic women, committed in one way or another from 1940-1941.

-• Lights in the night: routes of the Righteous among the nations
+• Lights in the night: routes of Righteous Among the nations

 From the 3rd

-Awarded to any non-Jewish person who helped Jews during the Holocaust, this honorary title has been bestowed to date on nearly 27,921 people.
-Originating from near
+Awarded to any non-Jewish person who helped Jews during the Holocaust, this honorary title has been bestowed to date to nearly 27,921 people.
+From near

 50 countries, all of them have decided to oppose, at the risk of their lives and without compensation, hatred and dehumanization.
-This workshop proposes to discover several paths of the Righteous in Europe, emphasizing the motivations and forms of rescue, whose recognition was sometimes late in the collective memory.
+This workshop proposes to discover several journeys of the Just in Europe, focusing on the motivations and forms of rescue, whose recognition was sometimes late as a collective memory.
 By taking all the risks to come to the aid of persecuted Jews, these men and women embody the fundamental values of justice, dignity and humanity.

 See the details of these workshops